 We were able to keep Steven from being evicted and homeless for the first time in his life, just 2 days after his 63rd birthday.

 Thanks to Charisse Mercado and Lisa Lyon at Los Angeles Homeless Services Authority, we were connected with Mr. Rogers.
-He had experienced the illness and death of his mother and multiple surgeries all in the past several months.
-Steven had been a good resident, paying rent timely and not in violation of his lease over the few years of his tenancy.
-He has enough in VA benefits going forward to cover his rent.
-All he needed was a big hand up to keep him from having an eviction on his record for the first time in his life and ending up homeless.
-In fact, he told us that because he’d been let down so many times, he had pre-paid a week at a local motel and was arranging to have someone help him move his things into a storage space.
-It goes without saying that having an eviction on his record gave him little chance of renting again.
-He did his part and got us everything we require and his property manager was finally able to confirm the facts we needed.
-We were able to step in and keep Steven from being evicted on May 7th, just 2 days after his birthday.
+He had experienced the illness and death of his mother and his own multiple surgeries all over a period of several months in 2017.
+Steven had been a great resident, paying rent timely and not in violation of his lease over the few years of his tenancy.
+He had enough income in VA benefits to cover his monthly rent and overhead.
+All he needed was a hand up to keep him from having an eviction on his record for the first time in his life and ending up homeless.
+In fact, he told us that because he’d been let down so many times, he had pre-paid a week at a local motel and was arranging to have someone help him move his things into a storage space 3 days before the Sheriff was going to lock him out.
+It goes without saying that having an eviction on his record gave him little chance of renting anything reasonable again.
+He did his part, got us everything we require, and his property manager was able to confirm the facts we needed.
+We were able to step in and keep Steven from being evicted on May 7, 2018, just 2 days after his birthday.
 We salute you, sir, and thank you for your service to our country.
-We couldn’t be prouder to be able to move quickly and keep you in your apartment!
+We couldn’t be more proud to be able to move quickly and keep you in your apartment!

 As an Army veteran, there were programs out there through organizations that help veterans which I contacted, however, none of them could help me because I didn’t qualify.